gokselk/ahc_distalg_template/docs/wavesdfs/algorithm.rst

 Correctness
 ~~~~~~~~~~~

-The correctness of the Waves-DFS algorithm is established on its ability to visit all nodes in the network without repetition.
+The correctness of the WavesDFS algorithm is established on its ability to visit all nodes in the network without repetition.
 It maintains two main properties:

 Safety: No node is visited more than once, preventing infinite loops or redundant communications.
 Liveness: Every node in the network will be visited, ensuring complete traversal.